technion-csl/gups/README.md

 3. Scrape off the MPI and openMP related functions.
 4. Migrate the code to C++ and build it with g++.
 5. Introduce a new-command line flag, "--verify", that enables the final verification step.
 Verification is disabled by default because the comments in `core_single_cpu.c` say it is optional.

-# Validation against the original HPCC benchmark
-`make validation` validates the performance of this new implementation against the reference HPCC implementation.
-My tests on my Intel i7-6600U CPU (Skylake) produced the following performance numbers (giga updates per second):